Travel & Living in Hanoi, Vietnam

 It should have dawned on me before now, Grab Car drivers are weekend cabbies paying for their fuel for the rest of the week.
 Actually having a rudimentary grasp of Hanoi’s geography isn’t part of the deal.

 I belatedly came to this conclusion one wet Saturday night in the Old Quarter.
-As usual when we we’re thinking of heading home the heavens opened.
-Not a drizzle but a full on rainy season no messing about downpour.
+As usual, when we were thinking of heading home the heavens opened.
+Not a drizzle but a full-on rainy season no messing about downpour.

 Luckily, we managed to find a Grab Car within minutes albeit a street away because of the weekend traffic restrictions.
-We eventually located our ride okay as he was driving a SUV canal barge.
+We eventually located our ride okay as he was driving an SUV canal barge.
 This was handy as the streets were beginning to flood.

 Immediately we set off, he activated the sat nav – which is usually a bad sign.
 It was switched to English and the posh woman told us to turn right.
 Then turn right in 200 metres.
 After the third right turn it was becoming clear we were heading back towards our starting point.